 Abstract

-Potatoes (S. tuberosum L) is one of the most important tuber crops in the world.
-However, its high moisture content and inadequate storage and processing techniques have a negative influence on its quality and availability throughout the year.
+Potatoes (S. tuberosum L) are one of the most important tuber crops in the world.
+However, their high moisture content and inadequate storage and processing techniques have a negative influence on their quality and availability throughout the year.
 This work was carried out to optimize the blanching behavior and drying kinetics of potato slices.
-Fresh potato slices (5, 10 and 15 mm) were blanched at 70, 80 and 90°C for 1, 3 and 5 min following a 3k level full factorial design.
-The loss in Vitamin C was used as a quality marker for the optimization process.
-The influence of blanching on the drying behavior of potato slices was carried out at 50, 60 and 70°C. Results showed that blanching parameters had a significant (P < 0.05) effect on vitamin C loss.
-Optimum blanching conditions were blanching temperature of 80oC, blanching time of 3 min and a slice thickness of 10 mm which gave an average loss in Vitamin C of about 2.6%.
+Fresh potato slices (5, 10, and 15 mm) were blanched at 70, 80, and 90 °C for 1, 3, and 5 minutes following a 3k level full factorial design.
+The loss of Vitamin C was used as a quality marker for the optimization process.
+The influence of blanching on the drying behavior of potato slices was studied at 50, 60, and 70 °C. Results showed that blanching parameters had a significant (P < 0.05) effect on Vitamin C loss.
+Optimum blanching conditions were a blanching temperature of 80 °C, a blanching time of 3 minutes, and a slice thickness of 10 mm, which resulted in an average loss of Vitamin C of about 2.6%.
 Drying data were successfully fitted to three different thin layer drying models.
-The use of blanching as a pretreatment before the drying of potato is recommended because it reduces the drying time by 30%.
+The use of blanching as a pretreatment before the drying of potatoes is recommended because it reduces the drying time by 30%.

 Downloads